Black Walnut Lumber: North America’s Premier Hardwood

 Buying Black Walnut Lumber

-• Straight grain for consistent machining and joining.
+• Straight grain for consistent machining and joinery

-• Proper surfacing: S2S or S4S for furniture-ready projects.
+• Proper surfacing such as S2S or S4S for furniture ready projects

 • Individually selected for colour, grain, and clarity